pselm/signals/docs/Elm/Default.md

 ```

 Backward function application `f <| x == f x`.
 This function is useful for
-avoiding parenthesis.
+avoiding parentheses.
 Consider the following code to create a text element:

     leftAligned (monospace (fromString "code"))